The adventures of selkie THE Fox: World's end

 “We can’t live off—” She cut herself short.
 This man and others survived.
 Animals must live out there.
 Water must exist out there.
 “Please, tell me, how did you survive?
 What brought you to me?”

 “I am but a hermit.
 I too wander the land.
 Unlike you, I seek those who are lost.
 Go home, Selkie.
 Your friends await you.
 By lingering here, you will gain nothing but despair.”

-In an instant, he turned away.
-His feet left no prints in the dust.
+Without further words, he turned away.
+His feet left no prints upon the dust.
 Selkie yearned to call after him.
-Instead, she watched the man become a dot that vanished into the horizon.
+Instead, she watched the man become a dot and vanish into the horizon.
 If she could just bring herself to ignore him.
 She’d rather sit down and play music as if he hadn’t appeared to her.
 But Selkie knew she could not.

 The others are back home.
 Selkie snatched her bags off the ground.
 Maybe he had a point.
 She failed to bring a proper end, but she could save the old.
 New life grew out of volcanic ash.
 Why not a new world?
 Selkie played one last tune on her violin.
 When done, she made the trek back to Amaris and her friends.